 Muster drill is one thing that has a very welcome change, at least aboard Princess Cruise Lines.
 Pasengers no longer have to go to their cabins to get their life jacket and then make their way back to their assigned muster station.
 When the time arrives, we need only go directly to the muster station and listen to the drill.
 The litany is the same, it’s just the pre-hassle has gone…and no-one minds that at all.

 Muster done it seems time has arrived for dinner.
 Breakfast was quite some time ago and we have Club Class dining calling our name.
 Off to the dining lounge, where once again, we simply walk in.
 The maitre’d takes us to our window table for two and we meet our wait staff, Jomel and Hanistya.
-I won’t bore you with the details (although there are pictures on Our Ship page), but suffice it to say, nothing went back, the plates were all but licked clean and they almost had to roll us out.
+I won’t bore you with the details (some details shown below 🙂 ), but suffice it to say, nothing went back, the plates were all but licked clean and they almost had to roll us out.
 Yes…it was Great!!!
 Jomel and Hanistya will be seeing us likely every night (except for three which I will expound on at a later date. 😉 )

 Movies Under The Stars is just beginning and they’re showing a film that I had just started to watch while we were still in flight.
 So off we go to relax with a blanket, popcorn (after all, we didn’t have dessert) and a movie.